 Support for Look Me in the Eyes is provided by lead sponsors Mia and Danny Conway, Pamela and David Hornik; exhibition sponsors Heidy Braverman and David Skinner, Tad Freese and Brook Hartzell; and exhibition partners Jack Shainman Gallery, New York, Pilar Corrias, London, The Third Line, Dubai, and Vielmetter Los Angeles.
 Additional support provided by Kelly-Moore Paints.

-Hayv Kahraman was born in Baghdad, Iraq 1981, now lives and works in Los Angeles.
-A vocabulary of narrative, memory and dynamics of non-fixity found in diasporic cultures are the essence of her visual language and the product of her experience as an Iraqi refugee/come émigré.
-The body as object and subject have a central role in her painting practice as she compositely embodies the artist herself and a collective.
+Hayv Kahraman was born in Baghdad, Iraq in 1981 and now lives and works in Los Angeles.
+A vocabulary of narrative, gender fluidity, and dynamics of non-fixity found in diasporic cultures are the essence of her visual language and the product of her experience as an Iraqi refugee/come émigré.
+Through her work Kahraman explores the body as a methodology to complicate normative perceptions of what it means to be human today.